 Drexel University accepts New York residents into this program.
 Clinical Rotations, however, cannot be in New York State.
 This will not affect New York certification and licensure.

-The Drexel Online Pediatric Acute Nurse Practitioner (PNP-AC) program is designed to prepare practitioners for professional practice in the management of medical, surgical, and critical-care adult patient populations.
+The Drexel Online Pediatric Acute Nurse Practitioner (PNP-AC) program is designed to prepare practitioners for professional practice in the management of medical, surgical, and critical-care patient populations.
 Students will also become experts in delivering care to infants, children, and adolescents with acute, critical and complex health conditions.

 Upon completing the program, graduates pursue practice roles across the continuum of acute care services ranging from high-acuity hospital based emergency or intensive care settings to specialty-based practices.
 Graduates are eligible to sit for the PNCB's Pediatric Acute Care Nurse Practitioner Certification Examination.

 This MSN degree's curriculum provides a knowledge base for the management of pediatric complex acute, critical, and chronic health care conditions.
 Clinical practicum rotations allow students to put the principles they have learned into practice in medical, surgical, and critical care settings.

 This is a high-quality program that demands a major commitment of time by advanced practice nurses.
 Because students are being educated to diagnose and treat patients, the program was designed to combine the convenience of online learning with the necessary rigor to become a highly competent and confident Pediatric Acute Care Nurse Practitioner upon graduation.

 During your time in the program, you will participate in a mandatory on-campus and/or virtual intensive.
 The required intensive/s will be held during clinical courses.
 Exact dates and times will be confirmed with students prior to the term.